emilyvertosick/Statistics-Course/docs/01-week1.md

 ##   1 49 34
 ```

+Unlike the one-way table, these results are not easily interpretable.
 If you are not familiar with R code or with your data, this table is not very useful.
 There is nothing to indicate which variable is represented by the columns, and which variable is represented by the rows.
 The table only provides counts, and does not provide any percents.

 If you print the "response" variable, you can also see that there are "NA" values in the response variable, which the table doesn't include at all.